Scope and Sequence

 Student Growth and Achievement Courses

-Content methods coursework comprises the knowledge and skills necessary to teach a particular grade or subject.
-Content methods coursework is taught in grade- and/or subject-specific groups led by a faculty member with that particular area of teaching expertise and experience.
-Typically, these courses take place on Saturdays, though some weeknight and online options are available.
+Content-methods coursework comprises the knowledge and skills necessary to teach a particular grade or subject.
+Content-methods coursework is taught in grade- and/or subject-specific groups led by a faculty member with that particular area of teaching expertise and experience.

 Year Two: Teaching Exceptional Learners Courses (Weekly Class Sessions)

 During the second year of the program, the scope and sequence is designed to ensure that students develop specialized skills and knowledge around designing and implementing specialized instruction in a logical and meaningful way.
-For this reason, most coursework is taught in weekly sessions by the full-time Relay faculty member who is the student’s advisor.
+For this reason, most coursework is taught in weekly sessions by the full-time Relay faculty member.
 Weekly sessions build on prior knowledge and establish the foundation for increasing rigor and complexity across the year.
 Additional sessions may be taught on Saturdays by adjunct instructors.

-See the AY20-21 Master of Arts in Teaching in Special Education/Dual Certification Course Overview (PK–12 and ECE-specific) for a listing of courses by term and details about the topics and skills taught in each course.
-Please note that there may be some campus variation within courses and programs.
+See the AY21-22 Master of Arts in Teaching in Special Education/Dual Certification Course Overview (PK–12 and ECE) for a listing of courses by term and details about the topics and skills taught in each course.
+Please note that there may be some program variation within courses and programs.

 Effective teachers of exceptional learners have the ability to assess and address the needs of an individual student with precision and intentionality.
 To provide sufficient practice in this skill, students will provide one-on-one intervention to a student for the entirety of their second year.
-Teachers' work with their PK–12 students will directly relate to courses in the scope and sequence.
+Teachers’ work with their PK–12 students will directly relate to their coursework.
 Faculty will observe teachers during their one-on-one interventions in order to provide formative feedback and evaluate progress.